ThreeSixtyGiving/standard/documentation/guidance/publish-data-openly.md

 2\.
 Share the file by creating a shared link for view-only access (anyone with the link can view the file, but can’t alter it).

 3\.
 Copy this link.
-It will resemble the following example: https://www.dropbox.com/s/ju3b1wne41xbowy/360Giving-dataset.xlsx?dl=0
+It will resemble the following example:

+https://www.dropbox.com/s/ju3b1wne41xbowy/360Giving-dataset.xlsx?dl=0

 4\.
-Change the ending of this from ‘dl=0’ to ‘dl=1’, eg: https://www.dropbox.com/s/ju3b1wne41xbowy/360Giving-dataset.xlsx?dl=1
+Change the ending of this from ‘dl=0’ to ‘dl=1’, eg:

+https://www.dropbox.com/s/ju3b1wne41xbowy/360Giving-dataset.xlsx?dl=1

 5\.
-Copy this newly-formatted link and test that your data is still valid using the 360Giving Data Quality Tool: https://dataquality.threesixtygiving.org/
+Copy this newly-formatted link and test that your data is still valid using the <a href="https://dataquality.threesixtygiving.org" target="_blank">360Giving Data Quality Tool.<a/>

 6\.
 Submit the link to 360Giving Helpdesk via <support@threesixtygiving.org> to be added to the Data Registry.